opstrace/opstrace/README.md

 ## Quick Start

-To try Opstrace for yourself you can get started with our quick start: [https://go.opstrace.com/quickstart](https://go.opstrace.com/quickstart).
+Spin up an Opstrace cluster in your own cloud account to kick the tires with our quick start: [https://go.opstrace.com/quickstart](https://go.opstrace.com/quickstart).

 ## Contributing